-Application Deadline: Early-Start-July 31, 2018 Late-Start-September 28, 2018
+Application Deadline: Early-Start-July 31, 2019 Late-Start-September 30, 2019

-- Private School Teacher Preparation Program Application - Official transcripts from each institution attended (a transcript MUST show the bachelor's degree conferred) - Proof of employment as a teacher of record (Candidate is responsible for ensuring that location of employment as a teacher is located within San Joaquin or Stanislaus County at a WASC accredited private school - Verification of experience letter (verifying at least one year of full-time teaching at a WASC accredidited private school - Private school WASC accreditation verfication - Basic Skills requirement - Subject Matter Competency verification - US Constitution requirement - Valid Certificate of Clearance - Tuberculosis test results (dated within the last four years) - Emergency Contact Form (within application) - Candidate Acceptable Use Policy & Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - Letter of good standing (only required if applicant has been enrolled in a teacher preparation program) - \$50 Non-refundable application fee - \$250 Non-refundable enrollment deposit
+- TCSJ Application Form - Private School Teacher Preparation Program Application: - Official Transcripts - Transcript must show a bachelor's degree from a regionally accredited institution or a complete foreign transcript evaluation from an approved\ agency confirming equivalent degree. (\See document CL-635 on the California Commission on Teacher Credentialing website (CTC). - Proof of employment as a teacher of record (Candidate is responsible for ensuring that location of employment as a teacher is located within San Joaquin or Stanislaus County at a WASC accredited private school - Verification of Experience Letter (verifying at least one-year of full-time teaching at a WASC accredited private school) - Private School WASC accredited verification - Basic Skills requirement - Subject Matter Competency Verification - US Constitution Requirement - Valid document issued by the California Commission on Teacher Credentialing - Emergency Contact Form (within application) - Candidate Acceptable Use Policy & Computer Use Agreement Form (within application) - Audio/Photo/Video Media Release Form (within application) - \$50 Non-refundable application fee - \$250 non-refundable enrollment deposit (if candidate is new to the IMPACT Program) - Letter of good standing (only required if applicant has been enrolled in or is currently enrolled in a teacher preparation program)